 Character recognition software is mainly used to extract text from scanned paper documents and turn it into computer-readable content that can be searched, edited and manipulated in a number of other ways.
 It is based on the Optical Character Recognition (OCR) system.
 OCR "Intelligent" systems with a high degree of recognition accuracy for most fonts are now common.
 Some systems are even capable of reproducing formatted output that closely approximates the original scanned page including images, columns and other non-textual components.
-A character recognition program is designed to recognize user input of different patterns, like letters and numbers.
-It is pre-programmed or pre-teached already for numbers and alphabets, and it is possible to teach it new characters.
+A character recognition program is designed to recognize user input that consists of different patterns, like letters and numbers.
+It is pre-programmed or pre-taught already for numbers and alphabets, and it is possible to teach it new characters.

 Character recognition software successfully extracts text from images and saves it.
 All you need is a high quality image (black text on white background is strongly advised) and the character recognition software.
-Based on recent studies, over 99% of the text contained in the image is successfully extracted.
+Quality, professional OCR software successfully extract over 99% of the text contained in the image is successfully extracted.
 However, due to that 1%, the extracted text must be proofread to make sure no errors remain.
 At this time, no software is 100% error free, no matter how expensive it is.

 Let’s say you have a newspaper and you want some text from it on your computer.
 Can you extract that text without having to type it in Word?
 Of course!
 The process is quite simple and it only takes a few minutes.
 Here are the steps you should take:

-As you see, basically, OCR is the process of turning a picture of words (such as a scan of a typed letter) into an editable document that you can open and use in your desktop publishing software, word processor, or other text editor.
+As you see, basically, OCR is the process of turning an image of text (such as a scan of a typed letter) into an editable document that you can open and use in your desktop publishing software, word processor, or other text editor.
 Today's Character Recognition Software packages contain sophisticated support for multiple languages, PDF and HTML output, and format retention.

-Unfortunately, as we already mentioned, character recognition software is not error-proof at all.
-In fact, depending on the font you use the background color, the text color, and some other factors, the number of errors increases or decreases.
+Unfortunately, as we already mentioned, character recognition software is not error-proof.
+In fact, depending on the font you use, the contrast between the background and text color, and some other factors, the number of errors increases or decreases.
 Running a few tests of your own is the best way to find the perfect combination of these factors.
 Anyway, errors will appear, so always proofread the extracted text.

 There are dozens of character recognition software packages, some even free.
 But keep in mind that free software will provide less quality than premium software.
 Also, options are limited, and free programs can be very unstable, experience crashes or even mess up your Operating System.
 On the other hand, professional software offers multiple conversion options to the most popular formats, very high conversion accuracy rate and tech support that can resolve your image conversion issues, should your converted document contain errors.
 So, be very careful when choosing character recognition software you want to work with.